-- The term culture generally describes the shared values, beliefs, norms, language, practices, and artifacts of people. - Our experience of cultural difference is influenced by our ethnocentrism (judging others using your cultural standards) and Xenocentrism (belief that another culture is superior). - Cultural competence is the ability to recognize and adapt to cultural differences and similarities. - Surface-level diversity refers to characteristics you can easily observe, while deeplevel diversity refers to attributes that are not visible.
+- The term culture generally describes the shared values, beliefs, norms, language, practices, and artifacts of these people, and includes material and nonmaterial elements. - Our experience of cultural difference is influenced by our ethnocentrism (judging others using your cultural standards) and Xenocentrism (belief that another culture is superior). - Social scientists studying culture practice cultural relativism (assessing others using their own cultural standards) although it is quite difficult. - · Cultural competence is the ability to recognize and adapt to cultural differences and similarities. - Surface-level diversity refers to characteristics you can easily observe, while deep-level diversity refers to attributes that are not visible.